devisions/go-mux-jwt-gorm-starter/readme.md

-## Starter Project on Go using Mux, JWT, and GORM
+## Starter Project for Go using Mux, JWT, and GORM

 This is a starter project for a GoLang implementation of an HTTP (such as RESTful) API using: